Nonye2K3/chia/FAQ.md

 A VDF, also known as a proof of time, is a sequential operation that takes a prescribed amount of time to compute (and which cannot be accelerated by parallelism) and which produces an accompanying proof by which the result may be quickly verified.
 This must be done in a group, for which Chia uses ideal class groups, which are explained in this [class group document](https://github.com/Chia-Network/oldvdf-competition/blob/master/classgroups.pdf).

-# How do I start mongo on linux?

-We suggest using the [Community DB install instructions](https://docs.mongodb.com/manual/administration/install-on-linux/) from Mongo.
-If you're having issues starting `mongod` see if mongod is already running - e.g. `ps ax | grep mongo`

 # How do I upgrade and keep my keys and plots?

 The easiest method is to change the name of the existing chia-blockchain directory e.g. `mv chia-blockchain chia-blockchain-old` and then install the new release via `git clone https://github.com/Chia-Network/chia-blockchain.git`.
 Then copy the contents of your old plots/ and config/ directory into the new installation directory `cp -r chia-blockchain-old/config chia-blockchain/config` and the same for plots.